truecodersio/docusaurus_portal/docs/js/js-introduction-and-variables.md

 #### Duck Typing

-Javascript is an **interpreted language**, meaning the interpreter assigns variables a type based on the variable’s value at run-time.
+Javascript is an **interpreted language**, meaning the interpreter assigns variables a type based on the variable’s value at _run-time_.

-Moreover, interpreted languages are languages that are not compiled but are parsed upon execution.
+Moreover, _interpreted languages_ are languages that are not compiled but are parsed upon execution.
 Javascript and other languages fall into this category, as you don’t have a compile step prior to running.
 Simply save the script and refresh.

-When referring to **Duck Typing**, many use the saying,

-> “If it quacks like a duck, walks like a duck...it’s a duck”
+When referring to **Duck Typing**, many use the saying, "If it quacks like a duck, walks like a duck...it’s a duck."

 Duck Typing refers to a duck test program.
 You will test something, if it quacks like a duck, and walks like a duck, it is a duck.
 If a method responds to any given object call, it passes the _"Duck Test"._

 Duck Typing is a feature in JavaScript where the variable attempts to behave in the manner it is used.
 So if it’s used as a string, it’s a string, etc.

 In C# or other _statically typed_ languages, passing methods into objects is deemed suitable based on its type.
 With duck typing, however, objects are determined whether or not suitable based on what it does, not what it is.
 It doesn’t matter the type if both objects do the same thing or better yet, have the same capabilities.
-If the method responds to the object call, basically as long as the object responds **TYPE DOESN’T MATTER!**
+If the method responds to the object call, basically as long as the object responds _type doesn't matter_.

 Duck Typing is _polymorphism_ without hierarchy, dynamic dispatch without _inheritance_ hierarchy, and no explicit _interfaces_.
 Essentially checking for capability, not compatibility.